devutkarsh/blog.github.io/content/post/API Gateway vs Edge Proxy service vs API Microgateway.md

 kubectl apply -f deployment.yaml
 ```
 ## Step 4: Expose Nginx with a Service
 Create a service to expose Nginx pods.
+This is of type Load Balancer and on listing k8s services, you will get a public IP which becomes the entry point for all other services.
 ```yaml
 apiVersion: v1
 kind: Service